 With several years of experience working in the area of behavioral health and addiction, I bring a comprehensive understanding of the multiple components of diagnosis and treatment.
 Overcoming addictions is not a matter of willpower at all.
 It is treating the symptoms while addressing and healing the underlying causes of it.

 I am a Licensed Professional Counselor in VA and Washington, DC.
 I hold a Master’s Degree from University of the District of Columbia in Rehabilitation/Vocational Counseling.
 In my previous life, I was a Montessori Teacher.

 My style is to operate from a strengths based and trauma informed framework.
-I’m currently training to become a trauma certified counselor.
 I am an integrative therapist who utilizes a warm, accepting and empathetic approach.
 I have a holistic integrative approach that incorporates Cognitive Behavior Therapy, Mindfulness, Dialectical Behavior Therapy, and Motivational Interviewing.
-My style is drawn from my training in psychodynamic, insight-oriented and person-centered theories.
+I teach concrete skills building that will assist you to better manage your emotions, stay in the moment, and respond in time versus react “right now!”
+I combine DBT, CBT, and IFS techniques in my work.
 I understand the specific goals for each individual may be different.
 At the same time, my hope is that my work will foster an opportunity for growth, integration and wholeness for all of them.